Appeals courts of Albania

 The Courts of Appeal in Albania (Gjykatat e Apelit) are Second Instance Courts that have the power to review cases adjudicated by the District Courts that have been appealed by the parties to such cases.
-The Courts of Appeal are presided by a panel of three judges.
+The Courts of Appeal are presided over by a panel of three judges.
 The decisions of these judges can be further appealed to the Supreme Court of Albania.

 Courts

 The Courts of Appeal generally have territorial jurisdiction over a prescribed area, and at the moment there are 7 Courts of Appeals, composed of 89 Judges.

 The Courts of Second Instance in Albania are as follows: